-In simple terms, you can define the cost centre as the one or more units of the firm that don’t contribute directly to the process of revenue generation in an organization but incur expenses.
-This is a type of responsibility centre that is accountable for incurring expenses that are under the control.
-It indicates any section of the organization’s product or service for which specific cost collection is looked for.
+In simple terms, you can define the cost centre as the one or more units of the firm that don’t contribute directly to the process of revenue generation in an organisation but incur expenses.
+This is a type of responsibility centre that is accountable for incurring expenses that are under their control.
+It indicates any section of the organisation’s product or service for which specific cost collection is looked for.

 The cost centre meaning is important so that it doesn’t take over the profits of the company.
 The top management of the company always laid down precise guidelines for such departments to prevent the cost from crossing the specific amount.

 Define Cost Unit

 The cost unit is defined as the unit of product, service, time, activity, or combination in relation to which cost is estimated.
 At the time of preparing the cost statements and accounts, a particular unit is required to be selected.
 It helps to identify the cost accurately and allocate the various expenses.
 It assists the cost measurement process of the company and promotes comparison.

 The cost unit of the hotel industry is a room and the cost unit of the steel industry would be a ton.
 This is preceded by the cost centre.